 I’ve tried to not overcomplicate the situation by focusing on only one requirement in a “simple-enough” example.
 There is also no need to refer back to a pre-seen material because below question does not relate to one.
 While this post will show you how I perform a basic planning exercise, you should know that active participation (meaning you try it!) is extremely encouraged.

 Please read the following email from the boss.

-Step 1 – find the requirements of the question
+Step 1 – read the requirements of the question

 From above, the requirement can easily be identified as “what do you think of this proposal?”
 This meant that we would need to look at some of the ideas contained within the proposal.
 This is our direction.
 And we are off to start on our key points.

-Step 2 & 3 – think of some theories/models and work out some key points
+Step 2 & 3 – think of the theories/models and work out some key points

 We are able to use any relevant theory as there is no outright mention of a particular theory or model in the question.
 This may be a good thing or a bad thing.
 Good if your technical knowledge base is broad and up to date, which means you’d be able to identify something in the scenario that will help you think of a theory.
 Bad if you’re suffering from knowledge gaps.